What is Chapel?

 What's Hot?

-- Chapel 2.2 is out now!
-Read its release announcement or download a copy
+- Chapel 2.2 is out!
+Read its announcement and release notes, or download a copy

 - Check out this interview about Chapel published by HPCwire